Humanities/Arts Exam > Humanities/Arts Notes > Geography Class 12 > Chapter Notes - Mineral & Energy Resources

 • Solar Energy: Solar energy is produced by the Sun’s light.
 Photovoltaic technology converts sunlight directly into electricity.

-• Tidal Energy: Tidal energy is the form of hydropower that converts the energy obtained from tides into useful forms of power, mainly electricity.
+• Tidal Energy or Wave Energy: Tidal energy is the form of hydropower that converts the energy obtained from tides into useful forms of power, mainly electricity.
 In India, the Gulf of Khambhat, the Gulf of Kachchh in Gujarat on the western coast and Gangetic delta in Sunderban regions of West Bengal provide ideal conditions for utilising tidal energy.

 • Geo-Thermal Energy: When heat and electricity are produced by using the heat from the interior of the earth, it is known as Geo-Thermal Energy.
 In India, geothermal energy is harnessed from Parvati valley near Manikarn in Himachal Pradesh and from Puga Valley, Ladakh.